What is the purpose of a Health and Safety Risk Assessment?

 Employers across all industries are legally required to protect employees, contractors, customers, and visitors to the premiss from harm.
 To effectively do so, will require for a risk assessment to be carried out.

-The purpose of a health and safety risk assessment is to improve the overall health and safety in the work environment, however, to achieve this, the risk assessment process must identify workplace hazards and either eliminate or reduce the risks that they pose.
+The purpose of a risk assessment is to improve the overall health and safety in the work environment, however, to achieve this, the risk assessment process must identify workplace hazards and either eliminate or reduce the risks that they pose.

 Risk assessments must raise awareness regarding hazards and risks.
 In addition, they must convey health and safety information to employees.
 Risk assessment findings must be recorded so that compliance with health and safety legislation can be achieved and demonstrated.